4.3 Strategy for the social inclusion of young people

 The existing policies and measures with regard to social inclusion are part of different programmes and policies.
 An overall national strategy on social inclusion of young people does not exist in Luxembourg.
 However, promoting social inclusion is an important aim of the National Plan for a Green, Digital and Inclusive Transition.
 This document highlights 15 different Sustainable Development Goals (SDG).
 The following SDG are of particular importance with regard to social inclusion of young people:

 With regard to SDG 1, a mid-term evaluation of the National strategy against homelessness and housing-related social exclusion was published in 2017 (MFI, 2017).
-A final external evaluation of the strategy will verify the implementation of the action recommended in the strategy and achievement of objectives, its effects, draw conclusions, and provide recommendations.
+A final external evaluation of the strategy will review the implementation of the measures recommended in the strategy and the achievement of objectives, analyse the effects of this implementation, draw conclusions, and make recommendations.

 Scope and contents